 Managing stress is crucial in overcoming binge-eating habits.
 Food often becomes a way to cope with stress or find comfort.
 By effectively managing stress, you can learn how to stop binging and regain control over your relationship with food.

 Start with simple acute-stress management techniques like practising breathing exercises.
 Breathing can quickly reduce cortisol and adrenaline levels, promoting relaxation.
-Try box breathing, 4-7-8 breathing, or a technique you learned in yoga or meditation.
+Try box breathing (4-4-4-4), 4-7-8 breathing, or a technique you learned in your yoga or meditation class.

 For chronic stress, focus on self-care and activities that promote relaxation and well-being.
 Take breaks at work, spend time in nature, indulge in a bath or cosy up with a blanket and a cup of tea.
 Join a group or engage in hobbies you enjoy.
-Most importantly, make time for activities that bring you joy and make your heart sing, even if it’s just 10 min a day.
+Most importantly, make time for activities that bring you joy and feel authentic to you, even if it’s just 10 min a day.

 4. Keep your mindset in check